 A qualified instructor know the exact movements and exercises you must avoid.
 They also have experience an knowledge in prescribing exercising accordingly to your week of pregnancy.

 I cannot stress enough that when pregnant, you must modify your workouts to ensure they are safe for your week of pregnancy.
-Yoga is recommended.
+Prenatal yoga is recommended.

-But certain poses that are safe before getting pregnant are now not safe when pregnant.
+But certain yoga poses that were safe before getting pregnant are now not safe when pregnant.

 Most personal trainers do not receive sufficient training when it comes to pregnant women.
 How you exercise in the 3rd trimester and 2nd trimester is different to how you exercise in the 1st trimester.